What Does Farrah Fawcett's Revocable Living Trust Say?

 As trustee, Francis is authorized to make distributions of trust interest to Redmond at least four times a year and up to once a month—but only from interest earned by the trust, not the $4.5 million principal balance.

-Redmond is only entitled to a portion of the principal if it is necessary for health care purposes, and even then, these distributions are left to the discretion of Richard Francis.
-It was reported at the time that Redmond had a problem with drug dependency.
+Redmond is only entitled to a portion of the principal if it's necessary for health care purposes.
+Even then, these distributions are left to the discretion of Richard Francis.
+It was reported at the time that Redmond had a problem with drug dependency and this has since been substantiated.

 Fawcett's Gift to Her Father